Admission Price: Free to attend – please sign up

 Series: This event is part of Global Goals Week

-Speakers: Professor Tim Lang, Ana Svab, Clare Oxborrow, Dr Rosalind Sharpe
+Speakers: Professor Tim Lang, Dr Ros Gray, Ana Svab, Clare Oxborrow, Dr Rosalind Sharpe

 Both the University of Cambridge and Goldsmiths, University of London have taken drastic steps to reduce their carbon emissions: they’ve take red meat off the menu.
 Scientists have said that beef and lamb produce the most farm greenhouse gases and have argued that the number of sheep and cattle in the UK should be reduced to help combat climate change.

 Join our lunchtime panel to debate whether City should follow suit and remove all beef and lamb from their menus.

 Professor of Food Policy at City, University of London

 Tim Lang found the Centre for Food Policy in 1994 and has been Professor of Food Policy at the Centre since 2002.
 After a PhD in social psychology at Leeds University, he became a hill farmer in the 1970s, which shifted his attention to food policy, where it has been ever since.
 For 40 years, he’s engaged in academic and public research and debate about its direction, locally to globally.
 His abiding interest is how policy addresses the environment, health, social justice and citizens.
 He has been a consultant to the World Health Organisation, FAO and UNEP.
 He has been a special advisor to four House of Commons Select Committee inquiries and was a Commissioner on the UK Government's Sustainable Development Commission.
 He was also on the Council of Food Policy Advisors to the Dept for Environment, Food & Rural Affairs, and is a member of the Mayor of London's Food Board.